“I feel liberated” Supporting Economic Opportunities for Displaced Women in North-East Nigeria

-By Joy Bitrus Ashalva, Project Officer, Social Action
+By Joy Bitrus Ashalva, Project Officer, Alone

 Maimuna Dahiru is a 35-year-old woman originally from Baga, in Kukawa Local Government Area (LGA) of Borno State in North-Eastern Nigeria.
 A mother of eight children, including five girls and three boys, Maimuna and her family fled when Boko Haram insurgents attacked Baga town in December, 2018.
 Since 2013, particularly in 2015, Boko Haram fighters have raided Baga and surrounding villages, killing thousands of people and burning homes and public buildings.
 Given the fluid security situation, people sometimes return to their community after periods of calm only for the insurgents to strike again.